Lukaz15/React_Calculator/README.md

 # React_Calculator

-A simple calculator made using React.
+A simple calculator made using React and math.js.

 Made for the final project of the META React Basics course.